bspeelm/Quora_Tracking_Pixel/README.txt

 DESCRIPTION
 ===========

-The Quora Pixel module provides integration with the Quora Pixel, allowing you to place a single pixel across your entire website to report conversions.
+The Quora Pixel module provides drupal 7 integration with the Quora Pixel, allowing you to place a single pixel across your entire website to report conversions.